rtt/gloom/README.md

 Gloom - A Go (GoLang) Bloom Filter
 -----

 A bloom filter implemented in Go.
-It uses [Murmur32](http://en.wikipedia.org/wiki/MurmurHash) hashing, and also supports removing of values from the set via bit counting
+There are others, but I just fancied building one for the sake of it.
+It uses [MurmurHash](http://en.wikipedia.org/wiki/MurmurHash) 32 bit hashing, and also supports removing of values from the set via bit counting.

 Author info: [@rtt](http://twitter.com/rtt) / [rsty.org](http://rsty.org)